Back To Search Results

 Mechanism of Action

 Cromolyn sodium is a mast cell stabilizer that prevents the subsequent release of inflammatory mediators, including histamine and leukotrienes, which cause allergic symptoms and bronchoconstriction.[13][14]
-It inhibits mast cell degranulation, normally implicated in anaphylaxis following exposure to reactive allergens.
+This treatment inhibits mast cell degranulation, normally implicated in anaphylaxis following exposure to reactive allergens.
 Cromolyn sodium differs from antihistamine medications, which reduce the action of histamines following the release from mast cells.
 Unlike corticosteroids that inhibit the late response of antigen-induced asthmatic reactions, cromolyn sodium inhibits immediate and late reactions.[15][12]
-The use of cromolyn sodium has been associated with improvement in flushing, headaches, diarrhea, vomiting, nausea, urticaria, abdominal pain, and itching in patients with mastocytosis.
+Additionally, cromolyn sodium has been associated with improvement in flushing, headaches, diarrhea, vomiting, nausea, urticaria, abdominal pain, and itching in patients with mastocytosis.

 Pharmacokinetics